srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation.rst

             yay -Sy srsran-project-git

-This will build and install the latest version of srsRAN Project from git.
+This will install the latest version of srsRAN Project from git.

 When installed from packages, srsRAN Project example configs can be found in ``/usr/share/srsran``.
 For info on these config files, see :ref:`here <manual_config_ref>`